Major Section: MISCELLANEOUS

 As one might imagine, there is some overhead associated with

-entering a wormhole because of the need to copy the current state
+entering a wormhole because of the need to copy the current state.

-This brings us back to pseudo-flg
+This brings us back to pseudo-flg.
+Ostensibly, wormhole is a

 function and hence all of its argument expressions are evaluated